GlymphApp/.github/profile/README.md

 # Sniply

-⭐ Sniply is an internet company building apps related to social networking.
+⭐ Sniply is an internet company building apps.

 ## What exactly are we building?